ngantchou/siuu-api/README.md

 python manage.py $command
 ```

-If running the API with the Okuna CLI full mode, you can execute them by connecting to the webserver
+If running the API with the Siuu CLI full mode, you can execute them by connecting to the webserver
 machine by running

 ```bash